Location of Adventure

 Important Information About This Trip

-This realm of mountains and glaciers is among the most spectacular geographic settings on the planet.
-On most Patagonia adventures, visitors trek and camp in tents to experience the natural splendors of the region.
-In contrast, our trip utilizes atmospheric, well-appointed small hotels and lodges that place us among some of Patagonia’s most magnificent scenery in genuine comfort.
+This realm of mountains and glaciers is among the most magnificent geographic settings on the planet.
+On many Patagonia tours, visitors trek long distances and camp in tents to experience the natural splendors of the region.
+In contrast, our trip utilizes atmospheric, well-appointed small hotels and lodges that place us among some of Patagonia’s most striking scenery in genuine comfort.
 In order to experience the region most fully, please be prepared for some long drives and moderate hikes.
 Some optional more challenging hikes are also recommended in order to access some of the most scenic areas.

 Getting There & Getting Home

 Arrival: Please arrive in El Calafate, Argentina no later than 4 pm on Day 1 in order to attend a welcome dinner at 6 pm.